 Overall, however, we provide evidence that voters perceive campaign-period vote buying and in-office public goods provision as substitutes, a largely untested but vital assumption underpinning the prevailing theory of vote buying and clientelism's decline.
-This finding may run contrary to recent evidence from Kenya, where voters plausibly view vote buying and public goods provision as complements,and somewhat against recent evidence from Peru,26 where the understanding of the tradeoffs of vote buying is conditioned by voters' level of education (Kramon 2016, Auerbach, Bussell, Chauchard, Jensenius, Nellis, Schneider, Sircar, Suryanarayan, Thachil, Vaishnav, Vermaand & Ziegfeld 2021, González-Ocantos, Kiewiet de Jonge & Nickerson 2014).
+This finding may run contrary to recent evidence from Kenya, where voters plausibly view vote buying and public goods provision as complements, and somewhat against recent evidence from Peru, where the understanding of the tradeoffs of vote buying is conditioned by voters' level of education (Gonzalez Ocantos et al., 2014; Kramon, 2016).
 Collectively, this work suggests that voters differ across contexts and that one promising avenue of future research is to continue documenting their preferences under different circumstances and interrogating existing assumptions regarding their homogeneity.